 Fredrick and Robert Hager from St. Paul MN opened the InterOcean Hotel across Main Street from the new Northern Pacific (NP) Railroad Depot.
 The Hager Brothers had prospered as a result of the real estate speculation and the lumber business.
-Watching the after-effects of the flood of March 1881 through bionoaculars on a bluff on the eastern side of the Missouri River, Frederick was on a train back to St. Paul, and convinced the NP Railway Land Office, The railroad sold one-half the lots in the western part of the city to the Hagers.
-Frederick returned with railcars of lumber, and brothers Robert and Joseph would join the elder Hager in the lumber business at their site in western Mandan.
-Purchasing property in western Mandan for just over $60 a lot, they would resell them within two years for between $500 and $1500 each after the NP Railway established the location of their new passenger depot near there.
+Viewing the impacts of the March 1881 flood with binoaculars from a bluff on the eastern bluffs of the Missouri River, Fredrick saw an opportunity.
+He hurried to take a train back to St. Paul to visit NP Railway Land Office and purchased half of the lots in the western part of the city.
+Fredrick returned with railcars of lumber and brothers Robert and Joseph to join the elder Hager in the lumber business at a new site on Mandan's west Main Street.
+Purchasing properties for just over $60 a lot, they would resell them within two years for between $500 and $1500 each after the NP Railway located their new passenger depot.

-The new hotel, located at the northwest corner of Dilworth Avenue (today's 3rd Avenue NW) and Main Street was built and furnished at the cost of $86,000 (equivalent to $1.9 million in 2009) and was the first three story building in the city and opened in April 1882.
+Their new hotel, located at the northwest corner of Dilworth Avenue (today's 3rd Avenue NW) and Main Street, was built and furnished at the cost of $86,000 (equivalent to $4.9 million in 2024) and was the first three story building in the city and opened in April 1882.
 Art Kredler was its first manager, a position he would retain until forced to resign in February 1926 due to failing health.

 The InterOcean Hotel was among a number of hotels that were established in that area of town.
 The hotel was a magnificent three-story brick structure, located immediately opposite the new $12,000 Northern Pacific Railway passenger depot.
 The opening closely coincided with the completion of the NP railroad bridge across the Missouri River.